Worthies/Forwarding/README.md

 ## How It Works

-1. The tool detects your public IP address (or uses the specified listen address)
+1. The tool detects the local outbound interface IP used to reach the public Internet, and optionally the public IP.
-2. It binds to the detected or specified IP address on the public port(s)
+2. It binds to the detected (or explicitly specified) local interface IP (not the external public IP) on the public port(s)
 3. When a connection is received, it forwards the traffic to `127.0.0.1:<private_port>`
 4. Data is bidirectionally forwarded between the public and private connections
 5. Connections are managed with TCP keepalive and proper cleanup